 Co-ordination of Simple Movements.
-One who watches a young infant will notice a number of jerky movements continfro ri q is ez ti er hi ar ex tin pc wi tic by ually occurring in practically all the muscles of the body.
+One who watches a young infant will notice a number of jerky movements contine no utilita-A plausible xes of newnitive condilower levels they do not t and are not explanation. complexity present enphysiology -useful for a 1 scale, loses lification be-This is what re have seen for seizing, se is wholly place, though low what are trange comnclude such uelty, bullyev constitute rh in them-1 from which are formed? e extent the his own ner-:he process of ier forms of a question of t when suffiial tendency e into higher st of developfundamental gives these 1 emphasizes s mild vaccincestral tenels employed on and civilo watches a nents continually occurring in practically all the muscles of the body.
 Some are merely slight twitchings of fingers and small muscles, and they range in scope to those of flinging hand, forearm, or whole arm about vigorously; the legs are moved in the same way.
 In the same class we must place the play of features, turnings of the eye and various other awkward movements.
-In some of these movements Mumford finds a rhythm which he thus de. scribes.
-"Slow rhythmical movements of flexion and extension of the fingers occur, which instead of possessing the quickincisive character of voluntary movements partake of the sluggish rhythm so familiar to the visitors to the tanks of an aquarium.
-They often occur in a series of three at a time during a quarter of a minute; then follows a pause during which there is apparently an accumulation of energy in the nerve cells.
+In some of these movements Mumford finds a rhythm which he thus de.
+"Slow rhythmical movements of flexion and extension of the fingers occur, which instead of possessing the quickincisive character of voluntary movements partake of the sluggish rhythm so familiar to the visitors to the tanks of an aqua-They often occur in a series of three at a time during a quarter of a minute; then follows a pause during which there is apparently an accumulation of energy in the nerve cells.
 Then another series of spontaneous discharges takes place, to be in turn followed by another pause."
 Preyer has described the whole class of these movements as "impulsive" and labors to show that they are "spontaneous" impulses from the nervous system, occurring without external stimulus but exclusively by organic or nutritive processes.
 This clear-cut division which excludes all external stimulus probably is to be seriously questioned, but this is immaterial for the present.
-Notwithstanding the evident fact that these movements possess strength and energy, the new born infant is unable to direct his hand or arm movements.
+Notwithstanding the evident fact that these movements possess strength and energy,1 the new born infant is unable to direct his hand or arm movements.
 He cannot for some days or even weeks bring his hand to his month.
 Accidentally, in these movements, the hand frequently is thrown to the mouth and the infant sucks his finger; he is unable to remove the thumb from his mouth and must wait till some adult or lucky accident of movement removes it for him.
 Without purpose and without manifest external stimulus, the elbow, wrist, and finger joints are continually being flexed.
 Even months before birth these purposeless movements had commenced.
 What is the significance?
 As Flechsig has shown, in earliest infancy, practically the whole cerebral cortex is scarcely connected by mature fibres with the centers of action in the spinal cord, medulla and pons.
 It is not till well into the first month that these earliest connections are made on the sensory side, and the motor connections by which activity is cerebrally directed donot appear until after the sensory has developed.
 The child is several months old before all portions of the sensory bundles of fibres which pass from the cord to the cortex show maturity in every part.